lyons89/awesome-proteomics/README.md

 [Tutorial videos](https://www.youtube.com/channel/UC0v4sjdXLMa-OWR7IYeoFoA/videos) - videos from NCQBCS, a project lead by the Coon lab.
 Contains lots of information regarding Experimental design, ionization, quantitative proteomics, analysis, post-translational modifications and more.

 [ASMS video mass spec channel](https://vimeo.com/channels/asms) contains a lot of videos from leading researchers in the protoemics field.

+[Videos from Nikolai](https://www.youtube.com/c/NikolaiSlavovResearch/videos) most of his videos focus on single cell proteomics, and DIA

+[Videos from Matthew Padula](https://www.youtube.com/c/MatthewPadula/videos) lots of great videos on the basis of mass spectrometry and proteomics.
 ## 2. Databases

 Commonly used protoemics data repoitories.
 You can find raw data here, or publish your down for article publication requirements.